 No one ever selects litigation or a court trial to settle a divorce.
 Litigation is the direct result of the failure of all other options.
 Many courts have various processes, such as settlement conferences with a judge and court-ordered mediation that encourage a couple to try a final attempt at settlement to prevent cases from going to trial.
 Trials are hideously expensive, cause tremendous angst and given the unique nuances of each family’s situation, rarely result in a judgment that is ever considered fair or equitable by either party.

 Choosing the Right Pathway for You

-The most important thing to remember is: no matter which path you choose, it’s important to approach your divorce from the right perspective.
+The most important thing to remember is that no matter which path you choose, it’s important to approach your divorce from the right perspective.
 Divorce is a transaction to end a marriage that is guided by applicable family law; it is not about punishing or hurting your spouse or spending all of your assets in the process.
-If both parties in a divorce can enter the proceeding with an empathetic and reasonable mindset that starts with a plan for both people to emerge successful, then resolutions can often be achieved that are mutually beneficial and provide the best possible outcome for everyone involved.
+If both parties in a divorce can enter the proceeding with an empathetic and reasonable mindset that starts with a plan for both people to emerge successfully, then resolutions can often be achieved that are mutually beneficial and provide the best possible outcome for everyone involved.